Twisted-Fields/acorn-precision-farming-rover/SIMULATION.md

 the database, load them on to Acorn, enable and disable autonomy, and monitor robot status.

-If you are done, stop simulation with:
+If you are done, exit any tmux windows and docker containers and then stop simulation with:
 ```
 ./stop_docker_simulation.sh
 ```